Literature / Dead Souls

 is the most famous novel by Russian author Nikolai Gogol

 .
-It tells the story of the ambitious guy Pavel Ivanovich Chichikov, who had the idea for a great scam.
+It tells the story of the ambitious guy Pavel Ivanovich Chichikov, who had an idea for a great scam.

-Background explanation: In feudal Russia, the great landowners had to pay a tax according to the number of serfs ("souls") they owned.
-Said serfs were counted in special revisions, which happened not that often - less than once per decade, even.
-If during the time between two revisions some of these souls happened to die, bad luck, their owners'd still have to pay the tax as if they were alive.
-OTOH, they could mortgage the estate, with souls included, to the Russian state.
-Now Chichikov adds two and two and gets the idea: If he buys up a lot of dead souls - which the squires probably want to get rid of - and mortgages them to the state, he'll acquire a big fortune without hard work or risk.
+Background explanation: In feudal Russia, major landowners had to pay a tax according to the number of serfs (measured as "souls") they owned.
+Said serfs were counted in special revisions, which happened rarely, sometimes less than once per decade.
+If during the time between two revisions some of these serfs happened to die, bad luck: their owners'd still have to pay the tax as if they were alive.
+On the other hand, they could mortgage the estate, with souls included, to the Russian state.
+Now Chichikov adds two and two and gets the idea: If he buys up a lot of dead souls - which the squires probably want to get rid of - and mortgages them to the state, he'll make a fortune without hard work or risk.
 Well, that's the theory.
 In practice, the buying part alone becomes pretty hard due to the eccentricity of said squires.

 Sadly, the book isn't finished, due to Creator Breakdown

 .
 What survives is the complete first volume of what was to be a trilogy, plus the beginning and end of the second.
 Many people have never even read the surviving parts of the second volume.

 - Believing Their Own Lies: Must be the case with Nozdryov, who tells a lot of bullshit, even in court.
 You'll have to read it to see how much he BSs.

 - Big Eater: Several characters, including Chichikov.
 Michail Sobakevich and Peter Petrovitch Pietukh (the latter is from the second volume) are probably take the cake and eat it in one sitting.